 36; Reduce parking requirement for multi-family dwelling units.97; Limit the number of dwelling units allowed in a multi-family dwelling with a rear or side lot line that abuts an R-1 lot to 6 dwelling units.

 ZC-3; Zoning conversions in Major Transit Areas.
-This would affect many lots in Nob Hill, including R-1, R-T, and R-ML lots within 660 ft of Lomas, Girard, and Central which are major transit areas.
+This would affect many lots, including R-1, R-T, and R-ML lots within 660 ft of Lomas, Girard, and Central which are in major transit areas.
+Those areas are in these green balloons.

 a.
 Convert R-1 (26 ft. max height) to R-T (26 ft. max height)